weaviate/weaviate-io/developers/weaviate/model-providers/cohere/embeddings.md

 ## Configuration

-You can configure Weaviate to use Cohere embeddings for each index in a collection.
+You can configure a Weaviate vector index to use a Cohere embedding model.

 Weaviate will then generate embeddings for various operations with the specified Cohere model.
 More specifically, Weaviate will generate text objects at import time to save them into the index, and convert text queries into embeddings for vector and hybrid search operations.